ryan-mcclue/unsw/comp9517/week4.md

 # Image Segmentation (main problem in computer vision)

+tangential direction is direction at moment of time

 Partition image into meaningful regions, i.e. with labels, e.g. face, hand, etc.
 (theoretically could do repeated thresholding...)